TSMPR/AI-Driven-Emotion-Detection/About-Emotion-Detection.md

 -Provide an interactive experience for detecting emotions dynamically.

-This project can serve as a foundation for AI-powered emotion analysis applications in fields such as customer sentiment analysis, mental health monitoring, and human-computer interaction.
+This project can serve as a foundation for AI-powered emotion analysis applications in fields such as customer sentiment analysis, mental health monitoring, and human-computer interaction & For a better understanding of the system's functionality, refer to the output screenshots uploaded in this repository.